Introduction: TJBot - Use Your Voice to Control a Light

 Say "Turn the light blue" to change the light to blue.
 You can try other colors: yellow, green, orange, purple, magenta, red, blue, aqua, white).
 You can either say "Turn the light on" or "Turn the light off"!

-Is the LED not lighting up?
+Is the LED not lighting up or showing the wrong color?
 No worries, we can fix it.

 Enjoy!
 Don't forget to share a picture/video of your setup #TJBot! :-)